sfence/hades_revisited/README.md

 # Hades Revisited
 Version 0.2.1

-A Minetest subgame focused on terraforming.
+A game for Minetest, focused on terraforming.
 Based on *Minetest Hades* by Glünngi.

 ## Installation